Automatically Change Response Data Using a Pattern File

 Overview

-Use the pattern file feature in simulation mode when you want to change the response data automatically at transmission time.
+In simulation mode, use the pattern file function when you want to change response data automatically at transmission time.

-It is helpful when you need to swap response data under the same ID or switch commands under specific conditions during a master simulation, such as:
+This is useful when you want to change response data for the same ID or change commands under specific conditions in master simulation.

-This makes it possible to emulate pseudo sensor inputs to an ECU or reproduce specific sequence operations during simulation.
+This makes it possible to simulate pseudo sensor inputs to the ECU and reproduce specific sequence behavior.

-- Emulate a temperature sensor signal toward the ECU.
+- Emulate a temperature sensor signal for the ECU.

 - Gradually change frame data to verify fail-safe behavior.

-- You can assign a pattern file to each frame in the master schedule.
+- A pattern file can be set for each frame in the master schedule.

-- The frame ID is overwritten by the ID inside the pattern file.
+- The frame ID is set with the pattern file ID taking priority.

 1. Select the simulation mode

-In the Frame List, choose the frame that should use the pattern file and click the edit button to open the LIN Frame Setting dialog.
+Select the frame to which you want to apply the pattern file from Frame List, then click the edit button to open the LIN Frame Setting dialog.

-in Pattern Setting → Source File to open the file dialog and select the pattern file to load.
+button for Source File in Pattern Setting to open the file dialog, then select the pattern file to load.

-Click Load to import the pattern data and show it in the pattern data list.
+Click the Load button to load the pattern data and display it in the pattern data list.

 3. Configure Pattern Change Trigger